lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 <summary>The simplified version of this pattern allows to store exactly one internal state.</summary>
 <img src="https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/single-state-recovery-1.png"
-     alt="Image of simplified version of Recovery Pattern"> To use this version, one has to implement a similar interface and replace a parent class.
+     alt="Image of simplified version of Recovery Pattern"> To use this version, one has to implement a similar interface and replace one parent class.
   <img src="https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/single-state-recovery-2.png"
      alt="Image describes which interfaces and MonoBehaviours must be used for the simplified version of the Recovery Pattern">
 </details>